 Adobe Design Achievement Award, 2018 Semifinalist

-Vocal Core is a ficticious music festival that features performers with unique voices.
+Vocal Core is a fictitious music festival that features performers with unique voices.
 The shapes and line work of the illustrations and the lettering represent the quality of the performers’ voices.
-Bon Iver’s voice is undulating, Joanna Newsome’s voice is swirling and child-like, and Jonsi’s voice is crisp and intense.
+Bon Iver’s voice is undulating, Joanna Newsom’s voice is swirling and child-like, and Jonsi’s voice is crisp and intense.

 A poster for a fictitious festival hosted by The Cultch.
 The imagery embodies East Vancouver, the iconic neighbourhood where the jazz festival takes place.
 The colours and illustration style reflect the raw nature of the music genre.
 The flowing typography emulates the flight path of the crows that migrate over the neighbourhood daily.